d3spawn/netrunner/00-home-lab/README.md

 ├── offensive-lab/ # Attacker-focused environment and workflows └── defensive-lab/ # Monitoring, logging, and analysis environment

+## Getting Started
+1. **Begin with** `offensive-lab/` for foundational attack simulation
+2. **Progress to** `defensive-lab/` for detection and response

+## Skills Demonstrated
+- Virtualization & Network Segmentation
+- Security Architecture Design
+- Controlled Testing Methodologies
+- Technical Documentation
+- Ethical Security Practice

+---

+*"Building this lab taught me that security begins not with tools, but with boundaries."*

 ## Scope & Ethics

 All activities in this home lab are performed exclusively within: